haihala/whoops-all-grapplers/docs/2. Areas/technical/input handling.md

 # Limitations
 Currently incapable of handling:
-- Formats that arent (stick position changes)(one button).
+- Formats that arent (stick position changes)(maybe button).
 These include:
 - Charge
 - Negative edge
-	- This wouldn't be a huge rework
 - Delays
-- Normals
+- Multi-button inputs

-	- This could be done in main, but can just as easily be put in input parsing
+# Improvements for a later day
+- [ ] Convert ownedchanges directly to diffs without merging
+	- This may have a problem if the events are not in order